fbpx

 • Reconciling reports and filing payroll tax returns

 There are a lot of little mistakes that can occur as you calculate tax rates that can result in major penalties.
-A payroll tax management system can alleviate some of the stress of making your tax deposits on time and accurately.
+A payroll tax management system can alleviate some of the stress of making your tax deposits on due dates and accurately.
 These systems can automate the process from start to finish.

 4. Buddy Punching

 While this may seem like an unavoidable problem, upgraded time clocks can help solve it.
 Consider investing in a biometric time clock to accurately represent the time when an employee punches in and out.
-Also continue to build trust and loyalty among your employees, as this is the best way to help mitigate this practice from the start.

 5. Missing Garnishments